koorchik/LIVR/README.md

  * Added special rules (url, iso\_date)
  * Added filter rules (remove, leave_only)
- * Add precision and scale support to "decimal" and "positive_decimal"
  * Add flags 'i' flag support to the "like" rule
  * Introduces new syntax for "one_of" and "list_of" rules.
 (See "Syntax changes for 'one_of' and 'list_of' rules")
  * Rules aliasing (with custom errors)